 Thus, as the stars go through their lifecycle, they act as negentropic agents, shaping the material and energetic characteristics of galaxies,[^ We see this with recent results from the James Webb Telescope showing that the earliest galaxies have significantly fewer heavy chemical elements, demonstrating that the heavier elements of the periodic table are built up over time by successive generations of stars (Heintz, 2023). ] in a manner that is similar to how life shapes the conditions of the biosphere.
 This is the first of three sets of pairings between negentropic agents and the systems they define.

 Admittedly, just looking at singular species only provides a rough assessment.
-A better metric would be the energy flux-density of the biosphere as a whole (accounting for all animal, plant, fungal, and microbial life).
+A better metric would be the power per mass of the biosphere as a whole (accounting for all animal, plant, fungal, and microbial life).
 Although we have measurements of the current value for the biosphere (Hoehler, 2023), this becomes harder to estimate for past evolutionary periods.
 Still, various pieces of evidence support the notion that the biosphere as a whole has followed a similar evolutionary energetic growth pattern as our representative species (Deniston, 2013).

-As with stars and the galaxies they compose, the progress and development of life over evolutionary time is measured by its increasing energy flux-density.
+As with stars and the galaxies they compose, the progress and development of life over evolutionary time is measured by its increasing power per mass.
 Further, like stars, living organisms act as negentropic agents, defining the material and energetic conditions of their respective system, the biosphere.
 For example, the biosphere is characterized by a chemical disequilibrium which requires constant activity to maintain.[^ For example, if it weren’t constantly being created by the activity of plant life, all of the free oxygen in the atmosphere would react with other elements and disappear from the atmosphere, as things moved towards chemical equilibrium.
 The existence of free oxygen in the atmosphere is a manifestation of the chemical disequilibrium created by life. ] The rate of energetic activity of life required to maintain the biosphere’s chemical disequilibrium has been estimated to be 200 terawatts—over 70 times mankind’s current global electricity consumption, and over 200 times what it could be without the continuous action of life (Kleidon, 2012).

-Another approach provides additional insights by defining the stages of development by the primary fuel source powering that economy.
-Examining the history of the United States as an example, going from the peak of a wood powered economy (in the mid 1800s) to the peak of a coal powered economy (in the early 1900s) corresponded to a doubling of the energy flux-density of the US economy.
-The transition to the peak of an oil and gas powered economy (in the 1970s) nearly doubled the value again (EIA, 2011).[^ At the time of President Kennedy’s administration, nuclear fission power was expected to continue this upward trend (Seaborg, 1962), but policy shifts towards the insanity of radical environmentalism, post-industrial society, and globalization largely halted progress for the U.S. economy (Deniston, 2020). ]
+We can gain additional insights by defining the stages of human development by the primary fuel source powering the respective economies.
+Examining the history of the United States as an example, going from the peak of a wood powered economy (in the mid 1800s) to the peak of a coal powered economy (in the early 1900s) corresponded to a doubling of the power per mass of the US economy (EIA, 2011).
+The transition to the peak of an oil and gas powered economy (in the 1970s) nearly doubled the value again.[^ At the time of President Kennedy’s administration, nuclear fission power was expected to continue this upward trend (Seaborg, 1962), but policy shifts towards the insanity of radical environmentalism, post-industrial society, and globalization largely halted progress for the U.S. economy (Deniston, 2020). ]

 The first section provided a broad overview of our scientific picture of the universe, showing us that the overall complexity of the universe is largely the product of a nested set of developing systems–from galaxies, to the biosphere, to the physical economy–each determined and characterized by their respective negentropic agents–from stars, to living organisms, to mankind.